SirCypkowskyy/SirCypkowskyy/README.md

 <h1 align="center">Hi, I'm Cyprian <img height="40" src="https://emoji.gg/assets/emoji/4809-minecraft-cookie.png"></h1>

-<h3 align="center">A passionate and goal-driven <a href="https://www.pja.edu.pl/en" style="background-color: #f44336">Computer Science</a> student with 3+ years of non-commercial experience programming and developing video games, open source projects and many more</h3>
+<h3 align="center">A passionate and goal-driven <a href="https://www.pja.edu.pl/en" style="background-color: #f44336">Computer Science</a> student and Junior .Net Developer with experience programming and developing video games, open source projects and many more</h3>

 <div align="center">
 🔖 You can get my cv by downloading it from this repo's cv folder or by clicking <a href="https://github.com/SirCypkowskyy/SirCypkowskyy/raw/main/cv/Cyprian_Gburek_Resume.pdf">here</a>